Miyajima Island: A day visiting the great Torii

 Miyajima Island is an island only 50 km from Hiroshima.
 It is home to the Itsukushima Shrine, a UNESCO World Heritage Site since 1996 and one of Japan’s most visited places by tourists thanks to its already famous Torii.

 The Miyajima Torii belongs to the group of monuments of the Itsukushima Shrine.
 The Itsukushima Shrine is a Shinto shrine built on water in a beautiful bay surrounded by mountains.
-It is the busiest place on the island and although it is a very touristy place, it is worth a visit.
+It is the busiest place on the island and, although it is one of the most touristy places in Japan, it is well worth a visit.

 How to get to Miyajima Island?